-Reference is the most highly used service of the York College Library.
+Reference is the most highly used service of the York College Library aside from circulation and reserve.
 Reference services can be studied in a variety of ways.

-Reference services can be viewed by the type of question asked (at the present time, the Library distinguishes professional, World Wide Web / computer, and non-professional.
-As there are two reference desks, one on each wing of the third floor of the Library, the statistics are separated: It must be noted that in most cases, the statistics do not include the summer 2004 sessions.
+Reference services can be viewed by the type of question asked (at the present time, the Library distinguishes professional, World Wide Web / computer, and non-professional).
+As there are two reference desks, one in each wing of the third floor of the Library, the statistics are separated: It must be noted that in most cases, the statistics do not include the summer 2005 sessions.
 Use of the Library during the summer session is light.

 G Wing H Wing

-Prof 4234 4649
+Prof 4867 3606

-Comp/WWW 1572 3530
+Comp/WWW 1616 2806

-Non Prof 4009 3247
+Non Prof 5882 3381

-Total 9815 11426
+Total 1 2365 9793